BPrasad123/BPrasad123/README.md

 ## 🌏 Doing my bit ##

-Started **Sambhav Utkal Foundation** with a few talented and like minded people in my native to make grass root level changes with real impact.
-We opened an Open Fitness Center, an Open Learning Center, and conducted tree plantation programs.
+Started **Sambhav Utkal Foundation** with some talented and like minded people in my native to make grass root level changes with real impact.
+We opened an Open Fitness Center, an Open Learning Center, an Art Center, and conducted tree plantation programs.
+With this we had an opporunity impact lives of 50+ people and the journey continues.

 ## 👨🏻‍💻 Skillset ##